Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Beam test results

 This section reports the results obtained during the 2022 beam test campaign.
 The first part of the section describes the detectors response when the $^{137}$Cs source is fully shielded (source-off), whilst the second part shows the behavior of the detectors when they are exposed to different values of photon fluxes (source-on).

-As it is reported in table \ref{tab:detectors}, two different readout methods have been employed: for some RPCs (ALICE, EP-DT and ATLAS), the readout strips have been directly connected to a CAEN digitizer for full waveform studies (model DT5742 \cite{DT5742}\footnote{5 Gs/s 12-bit resolution} for ALICE and ATLAS, and DT5730 \cite{DT5730}\footnote{1 Gs/s and 14-bit resolution} for EP-DT) while other detectors (SHiP, CMS RE11 and BARI-1p0) use a specific front-end electronic board to discriminate the signals which, once discriminated, are readout by means of a CAEN VME multi-hit TDC (model V1190 \cite{caenTDC}\footnote{128 channels and 100 ps time resolution on the single hit}).
+As it is reported in table \ref{tab:detectors}, two different readout methods have been employed: for some RPCs (ALICE, EP-DT and ATLAS), the readout strips have been directly connected to a CAEN digitizer for full waveform studies (model DT5742 \cite{DT5742}\footnote{5 Gs/s 12-bit resolution} for ALICE and ATLAS, and DT5730 \cite{DT5730}\footnote{1 Gs/s and 14-bit resolution} for EP-DT) while other detectors (SHiP, CMS RE11 and BARI-1p0) use a specific front-end electronic board (FEB) to discriminate the signals which, once discriminated, are readout by means of a CAEN VME multi-hit TDC (model V1190 \cite{caenTDC}\footnote{128 channels and 100 ps time resolution on the single hit}).
+More details on each FEB can be found in: \cite{feeric} for the SHiP detector, \cite{ABBRESCIA2000143} for the CMS RE11, while the BARI-1p0 RPC is equipped with a custom-made 32 channels board equipped with a PETIROC ASIC \cite{PETIROC} and manufactured by Korean DEtector Laboratory (KODEL).

-Mixtures with different concentrations of CO$_{2}$/HFO were tested, while the fractions of i-C$_{4}$H$_{10}$ and SF$_{6}$ were kept constant as to study the interplay between CO$_{2}$ and HFO.
+Mixtures with different concentrations of HFO and CO$_{2}$ were tested, while the fractions of i-C$_{4}$H$_{10}$ and SF$_{6}$ were kept constant as to study the interplay between CO$_{2}$ and HFO.
 The mixtures are listed in table \ref{tab:mixtures}, together with their GWP value, calculated as the average of the GWP of each component, weighted by its mass concentration, according to what is prescribed in \cite{eu-517-2014}.
 The GWP can be used to compare the effects of the same mass of gas, expelled into the atmosphere.
 However, the RPC gas systems at the LHC operate at a fixed rate of gas volume changes; for this reason, to compare different mixtures (with different specific masses), one can introduce the CO$_{2}$-equivalent (CO$_{2}$e) for 1~liter of gas mixture released into the atmosphere, expressed in grams per liter.
 These values are reported in the last column of table \ref{tab:mixtures}.
 Note that the first mixture in the table (STD) does not contain any HFO (or CO$_{2}$): it represents the standard gas mixture, currently employed in the ATLAS/CMS RPCs and it has been taken as a reference to which the eco-friendly alternatives are compared.

 It is worth noting that the CO$_{2}$e for all the mixtures tested is quite similar; this is due to the fact that the SF$_{6}$ concentration is the same and it is the only GHG in the mixtures tested and that they are $\approx$4/4.5 times lower with respect to the standard gas mixture one.